 (4) An acceptable score on the GRE (Graduate Record Examination) or MAT (Miller’s Analogy Test).
-Cut-off scores are not listed as they are taken into consideration within the entire profile context.
-If GPA at the undergraduate level is at least 3.5. on a 4.0scale, the GRE/MAT requirement will be waived.
-GRE or MAT scores should be within 3 years of program start date.
+Cut-off scores are not listed, but rather considered within the entire profile context.
+If the studentís cumulative undergraduate GPA is 3.5 or above on a 4.0 scale, the GRE/MAT requirement will be waived.
+GRE or MAT scores should be within 3 years of the program start date.

 (5) Non-refundable $25 application fee.

 (a).academic performance and potential, (b) career goals, (c) personal characteristic, (d) writing skills, and (e) leadership ability.
 All application materials must be received in the Admissions Office before an applicant will be contacted for an interview with the Admissions Committee.